 2. The Registrar CSE shall check if the value in the From parameter is the same as the ID associated in security association.

-3. If the value is not the same, the Registrar CSE shall send a response with error response code '6101' (Security error – impersonation error).
+3. If the values are not identical, then the Registrar CSE shall send a response with Response Status Code '4106' ("ORIGINATOR_HAS_NOT_REGISTERED").

-4. If the values is the same, the Registrar CSE performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
+4. If the values are identical, then the Registrar CSE performs procedures specified in clause 8.2 of oneM2M TS-0001 [1].
 Depending on the number of Transit CSEs, the Registrar CSE shall either process the request or forward it to the Hosting CSE or to another Transit CSE.